mobilewebup/django-tel/README.txt

 So far, django-tel has only been tested with Python 2.6 and the beta release of Django 1.1, running Linux.
-There is no special reason it cannot be made to run under other conditions (Python 2.4 and Django 1.0 on Windows, for example).
+There is no special reason it cannot run (or be made to run) under other conditions; Python 2.4 and Django 1.0 on Windows, for example.
 Please contact amax@hilomath.com if you discover any issues.

 There are no other dependencies.